-Let’s start by having a closer look at some of the reasons that might cause inaccurate readings on your device.
+Let’s start by taking a closer look at some of the reasons that might cause inaccurate readings on your device.

 1. Lag Time Between Blood and Interstitial Fluid Glucose

-Since it takes some time before blood glucose enters the cell and reaches the interstitial fluid, your FreeStyle Libre might end up giving you a relatively low reading when compared to a traditional blood test.
+Since blood glucose takes some time to enter the cell and reach the interstitial fluid, your Freestyle Libre might give you a relatively low reading compared to a traditional blood test.

 This is commonly known as “lag time”, which is a natural part of the glucose pathway in the body, and it becomes more prominent in situations when blood sugar levels are increasing rapidly, such as: